saiallu2020/ReadingCopilot/README.md

 * Annotation panel inserts highlights in page order on arrival.
 * Spinner stops on finish or error.

+You can cancel mid-run via the "Cancel AI" toolbar button:
+* Already-emitted highlights remain and are saved automatically.
+* Spinner switches to "Cancelling" until the current batch finishes.
+* Final dialog is labeled (Cancelled) and still shows the log path.

-Planned improvements: cancel action, adaptive batch size, dynamic threshold relaxation if target density underfilled late, streaming rationale surfacing, and optional real-time metrics in status bar.
+Planned improvements: adaptive batch size, dynamic threshold relaxation if target density underfilled late, streaming rationale surfacing, and optional real-time metrics in status bar.

 ### How It Works (High-Level)
 1. `pdfminer.six` extracts lines and groups them into chunks (bounded by vertical gaps and character limits).